July 22, 2019

 The schools opening in the 1970s were in the more expensive, up-and-coming areas of Central Ohio.
 They could have saved money by opening in less expensive parts of town, but it was important to Mr. Rogers that the students learn hairdressing with younger, trendier clients.

 A Focus on Modern Education

-Teaching the latest trends and techniques has always been important to the leaders of Salon Schools Group.
-Sue Carter Moore, currently President Emeritus of Salon Schools Group, was an instructor while Mr. Rogers (now Chairman Emeritus) was the Director.
+Teaching the latest trends and techniques has always been important to the leaders of Salon Schools Group, Ohio State School of Cosmetology, and The Spa School.
+Sue Carter Moore, currently President Emeritus of Salon Schools Group, Ohio State School of Cosmetology, and The Spa School, was an instructor while Mr. Rogers (now Chairman Emeritus) was the Director.
 Ms. Moore trained at Vidal Sassoon in London and San Francisco and with Paul Mitchell in NYC, as well as John and Suzanne Chadwick, which was unusual for the early 1970s.
 She brought that education back to the students.

-Over the years, providing students with the latest techniques has been very important to the instructors and leaders in the Salon Schools Group.
-Ms. Moore says that while “it’s a big deal to make curriculum changes for national chain or corporate schools,” our schools are owned and run by local hairdressers who are able to make immediate changes in the curriculum as trends change.
+Over the years, providing students with the latest techniques has been very important to the instructors and leaders in the Salon Schools Group, Ohio State School of Cosmetology, and The Spa School as trends change.

 “We are local.
 We grew up here in central Ohio and we understand our marketplace and the industry.
 We are cosmetologists!
 We went to beauty school!”
 Ms. Moore says.

-Ms. Moore and other Salon Schools Group leaders have chosen to stay independent from corporate school groups.
+Ms. Moore and other Salon Schools Group, Ohio State School of Cosmetology, and The Spa School leaders have chosen to stay independent from corporate school groups.
 They believe choosing their own curriculum and exposing students to many different types of hair, skin and nail products prepares them to become more salon-ready than students who are limited to using only one product line.